dhis2/training-docs/content/tracker_use/tracker_capture_trainer_guide.md

 ![image8.png](resources/images/image8.png "image_tooltip")

 Click on Register new person when the record is not found.

-**NB:** This is a critical part of using a tracker and is meant to reduce the number of duplicate registries in the system.
+**Note :** This is a critical part of using a tracker and is meant to reduce the number of duplicate registries in the system.
 It should be emphasized that, when using tracker programs, we always emphasize searching for existing cases prior to registering new ones.

 The details you entered during search will be brought over to the registration page so you do not need to enter them again.
 You can fill in the remaining fields in order to register the person.